 There are possibilities that remote workers are more likely to miss out on career development opportunities and are treated as less than within the company.
 Remote workers who are comfortable with their arrangement may have to frequently justify their privilege over those who have no option but to commute to work.

 As noted in an analysis by McKinsey on the current state and what the future might hold for hybrid work- there is no one-size-fits-all solution for organizations.
 The potential for remote work depends on the business activities undertaken by your company and the extent to which it can be done remotely.

 While the flexibility of work and the needs of employees is an important consideration, the question of productivity is what ultimately controls executive decisions.
 Most studies indicate that employee engagement, job satisfaction, productivity, and company profits have all gone up since the introduction of flexible working policies.

 To approach a hybrid design that works for you, these are the steps you need to take:

 - Conduct anonymous surveys about the preferences of your employees.
 Probe into tasks that require an in-person vs virtual presence.
 Ask about your employees’ desire to work remotely or to relocate.

-- Implement the new guidelines on a trial and learning basis to learn what works well and what needs to be changed.
-The goal behind the task is to convey to the employees that the new work approach will be set over time.
+- Implement the new guidelines on a trial-and-error basis to learn what works well and what changes to make.
+The goal behind the task is to convey employees that the new work approach will be set over time.